 The Bottom Horizontal Line indicates the lowest level at which the stock is likely to trade in the three-year period.

 The Target Price Range is based on information available to an analyst at the time a new report is written, but could obviously change in the future.
-The data is the same as that appearing in the PROJECTIONS box to the left of the graph. (see the next section, Projections)
+The data is the same as that appearing in the PROJECTIONS box to the left of the graph. (see Projections)

 The stock price PROJECTIONS box appears in the upper left of every Value Line report, just below the stock ranks.
 This shows:

 The most likely high and low price of a stock in the time period specified.

 The percentage gain (or loss) if the high or low prices are reached.

 The total compound annual rates of return to shareholders (including dividends) if the forecast prices are attained.